ocaml-forge/forge.ocamlcore.org/content/projects/labltk.md

 no_index: true
 ---

-This project has moved to GitHub: https://github.com/garrigue/labltk

 LablTk is an interface to the Tcl/Tk GUI framework.
 It allows to develop GUI applications in a speedy and type safe way.
 The OCamlBrowser library viewer is also part of this project.

 * Admins:
   * [user111](/users/user111)